 Office of Prestigious Fellowships

 We are a resource for all students and alumni, both undergraduate and graduate, of Fordham University.
-In particular, we seek to work with students who have demonstrated exceptional promise and distinguished themselves through extraordinary academic achievements, extracurricular involvement, and leadership activities, as well as a passion for creating positive change in their communities and the larger world.
+We seek promising students who have distinguished themselves through extraordinary academic achievements, extracurricular involvement, and leadership activities, as well as a passion for creating positive change in their communities and the larger world.

 To learn more, schedule an appointment or sign up for our mailing list.

 Nikolas Oktaba, FCLC ’15, has been awarded a prestigious 2021 Paul and Daisy Soros Fellowship for New Americans, a graduate school fellowship for immigrants and children of immigrants in the United States.

 The New York City Urban Fellows Program is a highly selective, nine-month fellowship which combines work in Mayoral offices and City agencies with an intensive seminar series that explores current urban issues impacting public policy.

 Fordham’s Office of Prestigious Awards and Fellowships hosted its first-ever Fellowships Week program during the last week of February.
 Students were invited to attend nine events that would introduce them to the process of applying to fellowships and other awards.

 Fordham students and alumni earned many prestigious awards and fellowships this year, despite program changes and upheavals due to the COVID-19 pandemic.
 As of May 18, Fordham undergraduates, graduate students, and alumni have received 62 prestigious awards.